mmaelzer/sqld/readme.md

 sqld
 ====

-Expose a database as a json serving http server
+Expose a database with an http server

 Install
 -------